Durham College dad alum shares his love of learning with his three kids who are all DC students

 Radio continues to be a powerful medium, offering unique career opportunities for those passionate about storytelling, music and community engagement.
 If you’re considering a career in media, Durham College’s Broadcasting – Radio and Contemporary Media provides a gateway to an exciting and fulfilling profession.

-For Durham College graduate Noah Lorusso, a reporter working with My Broadcasting Corporation (MBC), radio is the perfect medium to bring together is passion for storytelling, social media and connecting with communities every day.
+For Durham College graduate Noah Lorusso, a reporter working with My Broadcasting Corporation (MBC), radio is the perfect medium to bring together his passion for storytelling, social media and connecting with communities every day.
 Lorusso, who graduated from the Broadcasting – Radio and Contemporary Media program in Spring 2023, not only provides up-to-the-minute local news coverage for stations in several Central Ontario communities including Peterborough, Brighton and Cobourg, but also puts his storytelling skills to work on social media, managing three of MBC’s top five TikTok feeds.

 Lorusso started his career at MBC on a field placement that was part of the DC program.
 He received a full-time job offer before the placement was even over and for the past year has been putting the skills he learned to work every day.